 Before we launched this effort in 2014, SVCF employed three minority- and/or women-owned asset management firms with whom we had invested $52 million.
-As of the end of 2017, we have deployed $179 million to twelve diverse-owned firms.
-This represents 19% of total non-cash assets advised by our investment consultant.
+As of the end of Q1 2018, we have deployed $202 million to thirteen diverse-owned firms.
+This represents 21% of total non-cash assets advised by our investment consultant.

-As of 12/31/17, SVCF has deployed $179 million to twelve diverse managers across different minority groups and asset classes:
+As of 3/31/18, SVCF has deployed $202 million to thirteen diverse managers across different minority groups and asset classes:

 SVCF partners with its investment consultant, Colonial Consulting, to identify prospective minority-and women-owned firms.
-Between 2014 and 2016, Colonial met with a total of 178 minority- and women-owned firms.
-In 2016, 26% of these were first-time meetings.
+Between 2014 and 2017, Colonial met with a total 340 minority- and women-owned firms.
+In 2017, 67% of these were first-time meetings.
 Over time, Colonial has experienced a dramatic difference in its ability to identify and recommend diverse investment managers to its clients.
 In 2013, before Colonial became intentional in their efforts, only 11 diverse managers were recommended, of which seven were hired, for a 64% success rate.
-By 2016, 26 diverse managers where recommended and all 26 were hired for a 100% success rate.
-Collectively, these firms manage $887 million in assets, up 491% from three years prior.
+Last year, they recommended 32 diverse managers and all were hired for a 100% success rate.
+Collectively, these firms manage $1.7 billion in assets, a 300% increase from three years prior.

 Our measure of success is not a target number of managers or assets.
-Rather it is confidence that talented diverse managers are not overlooked or screened out.
-Success is common knowledge in the industry of the existence of high performing, diverse-owned asset management firms that are valued and seamlessly considered by institutional investors.
+Rather, it is confidence that talented diverse managers are not being overlooked or screened out.
+Success is common knowledge in the industry of the existence of numerous high performing, diverse-owned asset management firms that are valued and seamlessly considered by institutional investors.

 Engage - Address implicit biases by discussing the importance of diversity, inclusion, transparency and accountability with your trustees, staff and consultant.